JamesParrott/openmls/book/src/traits/traits.md

 do, we provide two implementations that can be used.

 - [Rust Crypto]
-- [Libcrux Crypto]

 **Rust Crypto Provider**
 The go-to default at the moment is an implementation using commonly used, native Rust crypto implementations.

-**Libcrux Crypto Provider**
-A crypto provider backed by the high-assurance cryptography library [libcrux].
-Currently only supports relatively modern x86 and amd64 CPUs, as it requires AES-NI, SIMD and AVX.

 ## The Traits